agathis-project/agathis-project/AP-8/AP-8.md

 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1p2.png)

 **Entering the Draft State:**
+- if review vote passed:
   - admin merge the AP as voted with the preamble state updated to Draft.
   - admin updates the state to "Draft" in AP-0 AP Index.

 **Work on the draft:**
 - author creates a branch and edit AP;  commit as needed.

-**Draft Pull Request
+**Draft Pull Request**
 - author open a pull request when ready.
 - discuss and fix issues, comments; commit as needed.